mokagio/mokacoding/metallo/src/posts/2020-11-20-better-merging-for-github-pull-requests.md

 Is the effort worth it?
 You bet!

-Having a clear Git history is something worth investing in.

 _Before we continue, an obvious solution to the problem would be to "Squash and merge" all PRs instead.
 Obvious, yes, but sometimes not desirable and other times not possible because of established team conventions.